 5 Game Changing Strategies to Improve your Soccer Performance

 Soccer is a demanding sport, and carbohydrates are the primary fuel used to meet those demands.
-When soccer players don’t consume enough carbs, their muscles can’t perform optimally, and their brains can’t make quick decisions on the field.
-Consuming the right amounts, and types, of carbohydrates will help soccer players perform their best.
+When soccer players do not consume enough carbs, their muscles cannot perform optimally.
+A lack of carbohydrates can cause a delay in decision making, since carbohydrates are the brain’s primary fuel source.
+Consuming the proper amount, and types, of carbohydrates will help soccer players perform at their ultimate levels.

 - Here is a list of quality carbohydrates:

 - Whole wheat items: such as breads and pastas

 - Hot and cold cereals: such as oatmeal and any low-added sugar, bran/whole wheat varieties (for example, Raisin Bran and Shredded Wheat)

 - Fruits and vegetables